 Obstructive Sleep Apnea (OSA) Treatment Specialist in Hallandale Beach, FL

 Obstructive sleep apnea is seen in all age groups, but the frequency increases with age and obesity.
 Symptoms include snoring and daytime sleepiness.
-Dr. Luis Mesa, MD, can help with OSA in several different ways, including sleep studies, or other diagnostic tests to determine if any medical conditions are contributing to Obstructive Sleep Apnea (OSA).
+Board-certified Dr. Luis J. Mesa, MD, can help with OSA in several different ways, including sleep studies, or other diagnostic tests to determine if any medical conditions are contributing to Obstructive Sleep Apnea (OSA).
 Get help from professionals to avoid serious consequences.
-For more information, call us or schedule an appointment online!
-We are conveniently located at 21110 Biscayne BLVD ST 405 Aventura, FL 33180.
+For more information, contact us or schedule an appointment online!
+We are conveniently located at 1250 E Hallandale Beach Blvd Suite 205 A, Hallandale Beach, FL 33009.

 Table of Contents:

 What causes obstructive sleep apnea?